Characters from The Dresden Files, the Denarians.

-- The Brute
+- The Brute: To Tessa.

-- Lightning Bruiser: Harry notes that he moves fast, and his reaction time is "almost nothing."
+- Lightning Bruiser: Harry notes that he moves fast, and his reaction time is "almost nothing".

 A particularly brutal Denarian who abuses his hosts, Ursiel is aggressive, violent, and psychotic.
 Taking on the form of a massive, six-legged bear, he serves as Nicodemus' heavy hitter.

-- The Dragon: To Nicodemus.
+- The Brute: To Nicodemus.

 - Off with His Head!: How the Knights of the Cross bring him down.